BlockchainCommons/developer-web-site/_pages/frost-meeting2-summary.md

 * Can backup or restore shares
 * In development
 * Early, POC
-* In the future, talks to the ZF FROST Server that's being worked on
+* In the future, will talk to the ZF FROST Server that's being worked on

 ## Presentation: ChillDKG (Jonas Nick & Tim Ruffing)